 San Diego is a popular destination for individuals and families moving out of Seattle, WA, who prefer the sunny weather, the warm city culture and its place as a major hub of international commerce in the region.
 The city is equally sought-after as a moving destination for its industrial sector as it is for its educational facilities and high living standards.
-While choosing us as your long distance movers in Seattle will ensure your move is a smooth one, there is more to ensuring the best possible results when setting up a new life in San Diego.

 When moving to a new city, it helps to have some background on the place you’re about to call home.
-San Diego has a population of about 1.4 million people, making it the second largest city in California and the eighth largest in the United States.
+San Diego has a population of about 1.4 million people, making it the second-largest city in California and the eighth largest in the United States.
 It straddles the border with Mexico at Tijuana and is considered the birthplace of California.

 Historically, San Diego spent more time as a Spanish colony and then as an independent Mexican city than it has as a modern US city.
 It was originally claimed as Spanish territory in 1542, making it older than the original thirteen colonies.
 It was incorporated into the United States in 1850 and quickly became one of the most important cities in the region—only recently being displaced by newer California cities like Los Angeles and San Francisco.